aschuerch/Microbial-Genomics-2018/_episodes/05-working-with-files.md

 ### Our data set: FASTQ files

-Now that we know how to navigate around our directory structure, lets start working with sequencing files.
+Now that we know how to navigate around our directory structure, lets start working with our sequencing files.
 We did a sequencing experiment and have two results files, which are stored in our `untrimmed_fastq` directory.

 ### Wild cards